Z2K SECURE API ACCESS

 What logs and signals do we get?

 Per-request proof verification result, policy decision, and audit-grade metadata—triage becomes faster and clearer.
+Logs can be exported for SIEM integration; format and retention align with your operations.

 FINAL THOUGHT